 If you enjoyed your visit, and want to support the hostels long term, please consider joining the Trust.
 As a member you receive regular updates on the work of the Trust and the hostels.
 Importantly we need members to keep the hostels alive.
 All the trustees are members who agreed to help run the Trust, and to support the hostels.
 There is lots to do, not just at the hostels on work parties, but contributing from your own home.

 Annual membership costs £10 per year.
 We welcome everyone who shares our aims.
-Please complete our Membership Application leaflet and send it with your donation to GHHT, 30 Francis Street, STORNOWAY, Isle of Lewis HS1 2ND.
+Please complete our membership application form and send it with your donation to GHHT, 30 Francis Street, STORNOWAY, Isle of Lewis HS1 2ND.

 Our hostels are open to all.
 Membership of the GHHT is not a pre-requisite.